remark-lint-no-heading-content-indent

 What is this?

-You can use this package to check that there is on space between#
+You can use this package to check that headings are consistent.

 <script type="module">